jimbotel/tjbot-nodered-flows/README.md

 ## Dime IP (give my IP)

 The purpose of this flow is explained above.
-The flow is designed so that the audio message reporting the IP address can be repeated several times (by default it is only played once) to give additional opportunities to the student taking note of the IP address.
+The flow is designed so that the audio message reporting the IP address can be repeated several times (by default it is only played once) to give additional opportunities to the student of taking note of the IP address.
 It also introduces the use of variables and the "for loop" in JavaScript.

 Flow dependencies:
 * [espeak](http://espeak.sourceforge.net/)(see above)